Teatro Arcobaleno Rainbow Theatre

 Moussa Michail, 18, Arab Christian from Pkiyin

-Back stage and behind the scenes at all times our teacher, mentor and Italian Mamma, Edna Angelica Calò Livné, the inspirational founder and Artistic Director of the Arcobaleno•Rainbow Community Theatre Group.
+BACK STAGE and behind the scenes at all times their teacher, mentor and Italian Mamma, Edna Angelica Calò Livné, the inspirational founder and Artistic Director of the Teatro Arcobaleno•Rainbow Community Theatre Group.

 Our rock and coach, Yehuda Calò Livné co-founder of the Beresheet LaShalom Foundation, is an executive producer for the Theatre Project.
 Thanks to his temperate background work coaching these youngsters year-round in multiple activities, the solidity of our group has co-eased into a healthy, vibrant & enthusiastic, devoted company of youngsters.